Bucha massacre: Ukraine

-Foreign Minister Kuleba described the events as a "deliberate massacre".
+Foreign Minister Dmytro Kuleba described the events as a "deliberate massacre".
 He said Russia was "worse than ISIS" and that Russian forces were guilty of murder, torture, rape, and looting.
 Kuleba also urged the G7 countries to impose "devastating" additional sanctions.

 In an interview with Bild, Mayor of Kyiv Vitali Klitschko said that "what happened in Bucha and other suburbs of Kyiv can only be described as genocide" and accused Russian President Vladimir Putin of war crimes.
 Ukrainian President Volodymyr Zelenskyy visited the area on 4 April 2022, to see for himself the reported atrocities in Bucha.

 Speaking to the United Nations Security Council on 5 April, Zelenskyy said that the massacre was "unfortunately only one example of what the occupiers have been doing on our territory for the past 41 days", and that "Russian tanks had crushed people 'for pleasure.
 He called for Russia to be held accountable for the actions of its military, and lose its position on the Security Council.

-On 14 April 2022, Verkhovna Rada recognized Russia's actions in Ukraine as genocide, and cited the massacre as an example.
+On 14 April 2022, Verkhovna Rada recognised Russia's actions in Ukraine as genocide, and cited the massacre as an example.